m2osw/libutf8/README.md

 As time passes, we will add other conversions so as to support all formats although at this point these two are the only two we need in Snap!
 Websites.

+Here is an example of usage:

+    std::string u8;

+    u8 = u8"This is a UTF-8 string";

+    std::w32string u32;
+    u32 = libutf8::to_u32string(u8);

+    std::string back;
+    back = libutfi::to_u8string(u32);

+Note that u8 string could be _more_ UTF-8 by including characters outside of the ASCII range and it would still work as you would expect.

+### String Length in Characters

+The library offers the `u8length()` function which computes the length of a UTF-8 string.
+Note that this does not verify whether the UTF-8 data is valid.
+It very quickly counts the number of non-continuation bytes (i.e. bytes between 0x80 and 0xBF inclusive.)

+    std::string u8("Your UTF-8 string");
+    size_t length = libutf8::u8length(u8);

+### Case Insensitive Compare

+In most cases, you can compare two UTF-8 strings with the normal `==` operator.
+Once in a while, though, you may want to compare them case insensitively.

+Like with the iterator below, we wanted to offer a function that allows you to compare two UTF-8 strings properly and as quickly as possible.
+This meant to not have to convert the entire strings before doing the compare because having to do so means allocating memory for both strings just to do the compare and the conversion would convert the entire strings instead of just what's necessary.

+Out of these constraints we created  the `u8casecmp()` function.
+It takes two UTF-8 strings and compares the characters one at a time.
+Unless the strings are equal, only the number of characters up to the first non-equal one, will be converted.

+    std::string a("First String");
+    std::string b("First Test");

+    int r(libutf8::u8casecmp(a, b));
+    if(r == 0)
+    {
+    	std::cout << "a and b are equal" << std::endl;
+    }
+    else if(r < 0)
+    {
+    	std::cout << "a comes before b" << std::endl;
+    }
+    else //if(r > 0)
+    {
+    	std::cout << "a comes after b" << std::endl;
+    }

+WARNING: the function does no collation, so it is not going to take the language in account.
+It uses lowercase characters, as suggested by the Unicode standard, but outside of that, the compare is binary.

 ## UTF-8 Iterator

-It is often that we have an `std::string` and we want to iterate the content as UTF-8 characters.
-Although we could convert the string to an `std::u32string` and then iterate the `std::u32string`, that (1) requires a copy and (2) uses four times the amount of memory (five times if you include the `std::string`.)
+It is often that we have an `std::string` representing UTF-8 and we want to iterate the content as UTF-32 characters.
+Although we could convert the string to a full `std::u32string` and then iterate through the `std::u32string`, that (1) requires a copy and (2) uses four times the amount of memory (five times if you include the `std::string` size...)
+Note also that the copy requires a `malloc()` and later a `free()` once done with it.

-The iterator solves this problem by allowing us to iterate through the `std::string` and getting the next or previous Unicode character without having to use more memory.
-It is slightly slower than converting a string all at once, but doing a `malloc()` to get the `std::u32string` is definitely going to be way slower than our iterator.
+The iterator solves these problems by allowing us to iterate through the `std::string` and getting the next or previous Unicode character without having to use any more memory.
+The conversion itself is slightly slower than converting a string all at once, but doing a `malloc()` to get the `std::u32string` is definitely going to be way slower than our iterator in nearly all circumstances.

+The following example shows the code point of each character, one per line:

+    std::string u8("This is your UTF-8 string");

+    for(libutf8::utf8_iterator it(u8);
+    	it != u8.end();
+	++it)
+    {
+    	std::cout << static_cast<int>(*it) << std::endl;
+    }

+You can compare standard `std::string` iterators with `==` and `!=`.
+The `++` and `--` operators work as expected.
+If you do a `++` when already at the end, nothing happens.
+If you do a `--` when already at the beginning, nothing happens.

+Once you are at the end, getting the character (`*it`) returns `EOF`.
+So you can loop through until you get `EOF` instead of checking against the end iterator:

+    std::string u8("This is your UTF-8 string");

+    libutf8::utf8_iterator it(u8);
+    while(*it != EOF)
+    {
+    	std::cout << static_cast<int>(*it++) << std::endl;
+    }

+Remember that a good optimization is to avoid the post increment.
+It will be faster to do:

+    char32_t c = *it;
+    ++it;

+because you avoid a copy of the iterator (even though it's only 16 bytes...)

 ## Low Level Functions